splunk/splunk-connect-for-snmp/docs/microk8s/configuration/poller-configuration.md

 !!! info
     The header's line (`address,port,version,community,secret,security_engine,walk_interval,profiles,smart_profiles,delete`) is necessary for the correct execution of SC4SNMP.
 Do not remove it.

+### IPv6 hostname resolution
+When IPv6 is enabled and device is dual stack, the hostname resolution will try to resolve the name to the IPv6 address first, then to the IPv4 address.

 ### Define log level
 The log level for poller can be set by changing the value for the key `logLevel`.
 The allowed values are: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL` or `FATAL`.
 The default value is `INFO`.